Zilliqa/dev-portal/zq2/docs/nodes/node.md

-If you started your node from a checkpoint and it does not respond to the above request, then it is still processing the checkpoint file and has not started synchronizing yet.
+If you started your node from a checkpoint and it does not respond to the above request, then it is still processing the checkpoint file and has not started synchronising yet.

 For additional details on `z2` and the `join` capability refer to:
 - <https://github.com/Zilliqa/zq2/blob/main/z2/docs/README.md>
 - <https://github.com/Zilliqa/zq2/blob/main/z2/docs/join.md>

 ### [Becoming a Validator](#becoming-a-validator)

 Under the consensus mechanism introduced in Zilliqa 2.0, nodes can stake ZIL to secure the network and promote themselves as validator nodes.
 In return, they receive a share of the block rewards.

 Once you have sufficient $ZILs you can register your node as validator.